MadScienceZone/go-gma-server/README.md

 version of my initial stab at a Go port of the original Python server, now that the newer protocol and supporting API have been better defined.

-# Previous unversioned work
-This is a personal side project, and the Go implementation was done in spare time over a week or so, so I'm not saying this is a thoroughly designed and tested commercial-grade product, but rather it does demonstrate something I created using Go that is simple enough to look at as an isolated sample, yet still
+This is a personal side project, and the initial Go implementation was done in spare time over a week or so, so I'm not saying this is a thoroughly designed and tested commercial-grade product, but rather it does demonstrate something I created using Go that is simple enough to look at as an isolated sample, yet still